Places that Help: Federal

 Resource Center on Domestic Violence: Child Protection and Custody

-Provides information and tangible assistance to those working in the field of domestic violence and child protection and custody.
+The Resource Center on Domestic Violence provides information and tangible assistance to those working in the field of domestic violence and child protection and custody.
 The toll-free helpline provides up-to date information and technical assistance.
-Provides information, materials, consultation, and technical assistance related to child protection and custody within the context of domestic violence.
-(A project of the Family Violence Project of the National Council of Juvenile and Family Court Judges, and part of the Domestic Violence Resource Network)
+They also provide information, materials, consultation, and technical assistance related to child protection and custody within the context of domestic violence.

 Stop It Now!